adbenitez/simplebot_frotz/README.rst

   pip install simplebot-frotz

 After installation you should put games in ``~/.simplebot/frotz-games/`` folder, name the games appropriately, the file names will be shown to the users in the game list.
+If a ``.jpg`` or ``.png`` file with the same name of a game is found it will be used for the game group's profile image.

 .. _SimpleBot: https://github.com/simplebot-org/simplebot